-Pixels usually track user paths from website to website and aggregate a detailed profile based on various parameters includes age, interest, status, shopping history, etc.
+Pixels usually track user paths from website to website and aggregate a detailed profile based on various parameters including age, interest, status, shopping history, etc.

 With growing concerns over privacy by internet users, browsers like Safari and Firefox have blocked third-party cookie tracking by default.
-Googles chrome follows the same path to phase out third-party cookie tracking by the end of this year.
+Google’s chrome follows the same path to phase out third-party cookie tracking by 2024.

 The latest Apple iOS’14 update has sent a strong message for businesses to take control of their website data rather than depending on the Facebook pixel data.

 The Real-time Impact on Meta/Facebook Retargeting Campaigns Due to iOS’14+ Updates

 - Retargeting audience size reduced beyond 50% as most users have opted out of tracking.